-It was a routine vet visit for Oliver, Julie Carter's three-and-a-half-year-old son.Golden Retriever.
-At least until the vet heard Oliver's heart and uttered the phrase that would change his life: "He has oneheart murmur.“
+For Julie Carter's three-and-a-half-year-old son, Oliver, it was a routine vet visit.Golden Retriever.
+At least, that's how it was until the vet listened to Oliver's heart and uttered the phrase that would change his life: "He has a...heart murmur.“

-It was February 2018 and Carter also brought up an interesting article on the Morris Animal Foundation website noting a worrying increase in the number of Goldens diagnosedDilatative Kardiomyopathie (DCM).
-These dogs had two things in common: they were deficient in taurine, an amino acid, in their blood, and they were fed small-company dog food, often with unusual ingredient lists, grain-free or high in legumes.
-Oliver ate this diet.
+It was February 2018, and Carter also brought up an interesting article from the Morris Animal Foundation website, noting a worrying increase in the number of goldens diagnosedDilatative Kardiomyopathie (CMD).
+These dogs had two things in common: they were deficient in taurine, an amino acid, in their blood, and they were fed small-scale dog food, often with unusual ingredient lists, grain-free or high in legumes.
+Oliver was on this diet.
 He had low taurine levels.
 And he had DCM.

-Oliver, who is now in the care of a veterinary cardiologist, was immediately placed on a grain-based diet and received taurine supplements and heart medication.
-He remained symptom-free until one day, without warning, he suffered a fatal arrhythmia while walking across the kitchen floor.
+Oliver, who is now under the care of a veterinary cardiologist, was immediately switched to a conventional grain-based diet and received taurine supplements and heart medication.
+He remained symptom-free until one day, without warning, he suffered a fatal cardiac arrhythmia while walking across the kitchen floor.
 It was August 2018, six months after her diagnosis and just five days after she celebrated her 4th birthday.

 taurine and heart disease

-Taurine, an amino acid abundant in meat, has been linked to cases of feline TMD for the past 30 years.
+Taurine, an amino acid found in meat in abundance, has been linked to cases of DCM in cats for the past 30 years.
 It turned out that commercial cat food did not contain enough taurine.
-When taurine was added to the diet, DCM in cats basically disappeared.
+The addition of taurine to the diet virtually eliminated DCM in cats.

-Taurine was immediately suspected in canine DCM, but relatively few cases of taurine-deficient DCM have been identified in dogs.
+Taurine was immediately suspected in canine CMD, but relatively few cases of taurine-deficient CMD have been identified in dogs.
 However, certain diets, particularly those high in lamb, rice bran, or fiber (especially beet pulp) and very low-protein diets, have been linked to taurine deficiency in dogs.

 Fast forward to 2018.
 Veterinary cardiologists have started noticing a higher than average number of dogs with TMD.
-At Tufts University, Lisa Freeman, DVM, Ph.D., DACVIM, a board-certified animal nutritionist specializing in research into the nutritional effects of heart disease, reported that an alarming number of these dogs ate what they BEG (boutique, exotic ingredients, or grain-free ).
+At Tufts University, Lisa Freeman, DVM, Ph.D., DACVIM, a board-certified veterinary nutritionist specializing in research into the nutritional effects of heart disease, reported that an alarming number of these dogs were eating what she called BEG (boutique, exotic) - diets without ingredients or without grains).

 The FDA gets involved